tryolabs/norfair/README.md

 Norfair is a customizable lightweight Python library for real-time 2D object tracking.

 Using Norfair, you can add tracking capabilities to any detector with just a few lines of code.
-Try our simple car tracking demo running on top of YOLOv4 on any Youtube video on this [Google Colab notebook](https://colab.research.google.com/github/tryolabs/norfair/blob/master/demos/yolov4/yolov4_demo.ipynb)!

 ## Features